 The CASQA Industrial and Commercial BMP Handbook for appropriateness of minimum BMPs to control pollutants;

-The CASQA Construction Handbook for appropriateness of minimum BMPs to control pollutants; and
+The CASQA Construction Handbook for appropriateness of minimum BMPs to control pollutants; and,

 The California Department of Transportation (Caltrans) Construction Site BMP Manual.

 The cost for non-structural controls, which includes good housekeeping, preventative maintenance, spill and leak prevention and response, erosion and sediment controls, employee training programs, and quality assurance and record keeping, is lower than the costs for other BMPs.
 For example, these costs consist of staff time for training or conducting routine minimum BMP activities and minimal costs for certain materials such as spill kits or for materials for retaining records.
 Costs for source control BMPs were estimated generally as being low, medium, or high, dependent on a variety of factors.